Comparison

 Orchestrator vs Agent

 Claude Code is the agent — it talks to Claude models, reads your code, and makes changes.
-Superset is the orchestrator — it runs many Claude Code instances in parallel, each in its own isolated environment.
-This is the fundamental distinction: Claude Code does the work, Superset scales it.
+Superset is the orchestration workspace — it runs many Claude Code instances in parallel, each in its own isolated environment, then gives you chat, browser preview, diff/file review, and MCP-connected workflow around them.
+Claude Code does the work; Superset scales and organizes it.

-With Claude Code alone, you work one task at a time in your terminal.
-You can open multiple tabs, but you have to manually set up isolation (separate directories, separate branches) and manage the overhead yourself.
-Superset automates this entirely: create a task, and it spins up a worktree, creates a branch, and launches Claude Code inside it.
+With Claude Code alone, whether from the CLI or the Desktop app, you are still mostly working one task at a time.
+You can open multiple tabs or windows, but you have to manually set up isolation and keep track of the resulting repos, branches, diffs, and previews yourself.
+Superset automates that entire loop: create a task, and it spins up a worktree, creates a branch, launches Claude Code, and keeps the review surface in one place.

 Automatic Isolation